Skip to main content

 Time spent option – range of costs

-It is not possible to state precisely how much an administration will cost as this depends on a number of factors, including:
+It is not possible to state precisely how much an administration will cost as this depends on several factors, including:

 There are so many potential variables and complications that it is impossible to provide an exhaustive list.